Hyper-TH/Advance_Databases_CA_1/README.md

     - Contains Mango Query to create an index
   - mangoQueryCatName.JSON
     - Query to find all Jury instances, displaying the participant name they voted for, their voting mode, sorted by category name
+  - design_doc.json
+    - The design doc result when the query is ran

 # Initial Dataset Description